Autodesk-Forge/forge-bucketsmanager-desktop/README.md

 ## Running JavaScript code

-The CefSharp control allow **.ExecuteScriptAsync** for executing JavaScript code, which can be used for quick testing some code.
+The CefSharp control allow **.EvaluateScriptAsync()** for executing JavaScript code, which can be used for quick testing some code.
 Load a model on the Viewer, then click on **JavaScript** button.
 Type, paste or open a .js file, then click on **Run** (or `Ctrl+R`) to run, the result will show on the bottom text area and (if applicable) at the DevTools Console).
 The video demonstrate it:

 ![JavaScript run demo](js_run.gif)